On the Western edge of the Mediterranean, you’ll find the sprawling city of Valencia. As the third-most populous city in Spain, it has a lot to offer.

 - Hotel Olympia Valencia: On the northern side of the district, you’ll find this affordable hotel.
 It’s the furthest from the city centre, which increases the chances of finding a vacancy any time of the year.

-✔ Top district to stay for swimming and beachside parties
+✔ Top district to stay in Valecnia for swimming and beachside parties

 El Cabanyal is mostly a residential area, but it’s also right behind Malvarrosa Beach and the promenade.
 Near the beach, there are dozens of eateries, cafes, late night bars, and souvenir shops.